Centralizers in pseudo-finite groups

 The techniques to prove these style of results are typically from finite group theory.
 On the other hand, in Section $2$ of this paper we shall use techniques of infinite groups to show the aforementioned result of Hartley and Meixner, with some additional remarks on definable properties (see Theorem \ref{ThmMain1}).
 More precisely, we first prove this result for {\em pseudo-finite groups}, some model-theoretic limit groups, and then deduce the finite (and even the periodic) group version by a standard argument, yielding an alternative proof.
 Furthermore, using this approach we obtain in Corollary \ref{CorBelSes} that if $G$ is a group of exponent at most $m$ and admits an involutory automorphism $\alpha$ fixing only $n$ many elements, then $[G,\alpha]$ has index at most $n$ and its derived subgroup has a finite size which only depends on $n$ and $m$.
 This refines a result of Belyaev and Sesekin \cite{BelSes} on periodic groups, see also \cite{Bel}.

 Formally, a pseudo-finite group is an infinite group which satisfies every first-order sentence in the pure language of groups that is true of all finite groups.
-Typical examples of pseudo-finite groups are torsion-free divisible abelian groups, infinite extra special groups of exponent $p$ and rank $n$, and linear groups over a pseudo-finite field.
+Typical examples of pseudo-finite groups are torsion-free divisible abelian groups, infinite extra special groups of exponent $p>2$ and rank $n$, and linear groups over a pseudo-finite field.
 On the other hand, any free group forms an example of an infinite group which is not pseudo-finite.
 Equivalently, a pseudo-finite group $G$ is a group that satisfies the same elementary properties in the pure language of groups as a non-principal ultraproduct of an infinite family $\{G_i\}_{i\in \mathbb N}$ of finite groups.
-Therefore, by \L os' Theorem, which roughly speaking asserts that a first-order sentence in the pure language of groups is true of $G$ if and only if it is true of almost all finite groups $G_i$, one can see pseudo-finite groups as a model-theoretic limit of finite groups.
+Therefore, by \L os's Theorem, which roughly speaking asserts that a first-order sentence in the pure language of groups is true of $G$ if and only if it is true of almost all finite groups $G_i$, one can see pseudo-finite groups as a model-theoretic limit of finite groups.